hperrin/svelte-material-ui/MIGRATING.md

 - Svelte 5 is required!
 Svelte 4 will not work.
 - Event listeners no longer need to use the CustomEvent type.
 They can use the correct type, like MouseEvent and KeyboardEvent.
+- Event modifiers are now wrapper functions, exported from the `@smui/common/events`.

 # SMUI 6 -> SMUI 7